peteroupc/html3dutil/doc/MeshBuffer.md

 can store vertices that make up triangles, line segments, or points.

-This constructor creates an empty mesh buffer and sets the array of vertex indices to null.
+This constructor creates an empty mesh buffer and sets the array of vertex indices to null and the primitive type to <a href="MeshBuffer.md#MeshBuffer.TRIANGLES">MeshBuffer.TRIANGLES</a>.

 The `MeshBuffer` class contains four methods (`fromPositions`, `fromPositionsNormals`, `fromPositionsUV`, and `fromPositionsNormalsUV`) that let you define a mesh buffer from a predefined array of vertex data.
 See the documentation for those methods for more information.

-The <a href="Meshes.md">`Meshes`</a> class includes several handy methods for creating built-in shapes; those methods return a `H3DU.MeshBuffer` object that describes the triangles they are composed of.
+The <a href="Meshes.md">`Meshes`</a> class includes several handy methods for creating built-in shapes; those methods return a `MeshBuffer` object that describes the triangles they are composed of.

 <b>Instancing</b>